fengshiwest/fengshiwest.github.io/_includes/about/en.md

 My research interests include Computer Vision and MultiModal Learning, with a focus on 2D/3D object detection, and few-show learning.

+I'm looking for internships and job opportunities, here's my **[CV](https://github.com/fengshiwest/fengshiwest.github.io/raw/master/_includes/about/resume_en.pdf)**, look forward to hearing from you!

 ### Education